Bring your C++ Application to the Web with Web Assembly

 }

-This makes sure that the suitable file is being read (more on this later) and makes sure that there are no more references to argv
+This ensures the right files are being read (more on this later) and removes all references to argv.

 #ifdef __cplusplus